The Grand Teton Music Festival Board of Directors

 Ralph and his wife Barbara Scowcroft, also a Festival Musician, live in Salt Lake City, Utah.
 Ralph serves on the Artistic Planning and Audience Development committee.

-Barbara McCelvey, Vice President
+Barbara McCelvey, Vice-Chair

 Barbara McCelvey graduated from Stanford University with a BS in Civil Engineering and then from The University of Texas at Austin with a MS in Civil Engineering/Geotechnical.
 She worked in the Oil and Gas Industry designing offshore structures for field development.
 After her two children were born, Barbara retired and became focused on family and community concerns.
 She now is involved in a number of family-owned businesses.